-Neither the Company nor any of its subsidiaries purchased, sold or redeemed any of the Company's listed securities during the year ended 31 December 2015.
+Save as disclosed above, neither the Company nor any of its subsidiaries purchased, sold or redeemed any of the Company's listed shares during the year ended 31 December 2016.

-SHARE OPTION SCHEMES
+SHARE OPTION SCHEME

-As at 31 December 2015, there were options for 17,200,000 shares granted by the Company pursuant to the share option scheme, as adopted by the shareholders of the Company on 30 July 2002 (the "2002 Option Scheme"), which were valid and outstanding, representing approximately 0.20% of the issued shares of the Company on the date of this report.
+As at 31 December 2016, there were no outstanding options granted by the Company pursuant to the share option scheme adopted by the shareholders of the Company on 30 July 2002 (the "2002 Option Scheme").
 At the annual general meeting of the Company held on 18 May 2012, an ordinary resolution has be passed for the Company to terminate the operation of the 2002 Option Scheme in accordance with its terms (such that no further options could thereafter be offered under the 2002 Option Scheme but in all other respects the provisions of the 2002 Option Scheme shall remain in full force and effect and all options granted prior to such termination and not exercised at the date of termination shall remain valid) and a new share option scheme (the "2012 Option Scheme") has been adopted by the shareholders of the Company at the same day.
 On 27 May 2015, a resolution has been approved by the Company's shareholders to refresh the limit of granting option under the 2012 Option Scheme.
 More information can be referred in the Company's circular dated 28 April 2015.
-As at 31 December 2015, there were options for 890,125,000 shares granted by the Company pursuant to the 2012 Option Scheme which were valid and outstanding.
-1,146,805,733 shares are available for issue (being the options were granted, including those granted before and after the refreshment of limit, and outstanding plus the options may be granted) under the 2012 Option Scheme, representing approximately 13.44% of the issued shares of the Company on the date of this report.
+As at 31 December 2016, there were options for 875,625,000 shares of HK\$0.0025 each in the share capital of the Company granted by the Company pursuant to the 2012 Option Scheme, were valid and outstanding.
+1,135,305,733 shares are available for issue (being the options were granted, including those granted before and after the refreshment of limit, and outstanding plus the options may be granted) under the 2012 Option Scheme, representing approximately 13.27% of the issued shares of the Company on the date of this report.